Skip to content

 Credit Score Requirements

-Lenders often use credit scores to evaluate loan eligibility.
+Lenders often use credit scores to evaluate loan eligibility for companies incorporated in Delaware.
 For most small business loans, a good personal credit score is crucial.
 Typically, a score of 680 or higher is preferred.
 Some lenders may offer loans to businesses with lower scores, but these usually come with higher interest rates.

 Businesses should also consider their business credit scores.
 A strong business credit score can improve loan terms.
 Companies should monitor and improve their credit scores before applying.
 Paying bills on time and reducing outstanding debts can help.